Tomiblanchard/CV/README.md

 Web lover.
 Emerging markets enthusiast.
 Passionate junior full stack web developer.
 I love to write clean, lean and fun code.
 In March 2015, I began a 12-weeks immersive and intensive web-development course (while finishing University) at Makers Academy, during which I met a lot of amazing people, wrote a lot of code and worked on great projects!

+####Not a CS graduate

+Because I haven't got an evil Computer Sciences degree you won't have to wait 6 months for me to;

+- Unlearn 3 years of mostly superceded dogma with no real-world experience
+- Contribute immediately with practical knowledge of researching, designing, testing, developing, debugging and deploying
+- Learn how to learn myself so I can migrate to whatever languages and frameworks a task requires

 Recent Projects
 ---------------